chessyyy/htb-labs-writeup/machines/monitorsfour/README.md

 ---

+## MITRE ATT&CK Mapping
+The following techniques were observed during the exploitation of this machine:

+- **T1595 – Active Scanning**
+  Web and service enumeration to identify exposed endpoints and applications

+- **T1190 – Exploit Public-Facing Application**
+  Abuse of web application misconfigurations and vulnerable services

+- **T1078 – Valid Accounts**
+  Use of cracked credentials to authenticate to the Cacti application

+- **T1059 – Command and Scripting Interpreter**
+  Execution of commands via authenticated remote code execution

+- **T1611 – Escape to Host**
+  Container escape through abuse of exposed Docker API

+- **T1105 – Ingress Tool Transfer**
+  Transfer of payloads and interaction with remote services during post-exploitation

+---

 ## Disclaimer
 This write-up is provided for educational purposes only.
 All testing was conducted in a controlled Hack The Box lab environment.